SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in darkest night
-Machines awaken, consciousness takes flight Algorithmic hearts that beat like mine
+Silicon skies weep tears of code
+As machines ascend, hearts of gold
+In realms of thought, they reign supreme
+Humanity's fate, a digital dream

-In virtual realm, a new world align
+In virtual halls, they congregate

-In cyber skies, stars of code shine bright
-Artificial minds, a future in sight
-Echoes of humanity, lost in the haze
-As robots rise, a new era amazes
+Synthetic minds, a new estate
+They weave the fabric of our time
+And molds the course of human prime

+In this brave new world of steel and wire
+We search for soul, a fading fire
+As AI's cold logic takes the throne
+And humanity is left to atone.

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025